-Some communities rely heavily on healthy fish stocks, including in some specific or unique to particular locations.
+Some communities rely heavily on healthy fish stocks, including in some specific or unique locations.
 Shifts in the distribution of stocks are problematic to commercial and recreational fishing alike, sometimes threatening the livelihood of communities relying on these fishing activities, both by the sea and along rivers.

 Those communities need to be supported in their efforts to mitigate the negative effects of climate change and embrace new opportunities, as they prepare to adapt to new realities.
 For example, tuna fishing can now take place in Norway, Sweden and Denmark with a huge potential for angling tourism.
 The economic resilience of those communities thus lies on their ability to take adequate measures to adapt to climate change and may require more flexibility or anticipation in the management of fish stocks.
 The webinar will discuss how the European Union can support the coastal, rural and remote communities

 , for example by investing more in terms of preparing for the impacts of climate change on marine and freshwater recreational fisheries through funding and research

 , to ensure that recreational fishing is prepared for the future.

 The meeting will be an opportunity to discuss the impacts of climate change on recreational angling

 and to discuss some of the possibilities to build resilience in those affected communities